Is Particle Board Toxic? The Hidden Hazards In Furniture

 Is Particle Board Toxic?

 Yes, particle board is toxic.
 The glues that hold particle board together contain harmful chemicals like formaldehyde, a VOC that off-gasses at room temperature and that’s linked to health risks including cancer.
-And while the manufacturing of particle board is less resource-intensive than solid wood, their durability and shorter lifespan mean they will need to be replaced more often, leading to increased landfill waste, and in turn leaching their harmful chemicals into the environment.
+While the manufacturing of particle board is less resource-intensive than solid wood, their durability and shorter lifespan mean they will need to be replaced more often, leading to increased landfill waste, and in turn leaching their harmful chemicals into the environment.

 What Is Particle Board? 💭